 We are ambitious for all our pupils, and pupil groups, including pupil premium, SEND and pupils working at greater depth.
-Our intent is to continue to improve standards, so that by the end of year 6 more pupils reach the higher standard in their writing.
-We strive for our pupils to write with greater grammatical accuracy, and wish for all pupils to acquire a rich and ambitious vocabulary to use in their writing across the whole curriculum.
+Our intent is to continue to improve standards, so that by the end of year 6 more pupils reach the expected and higher standard in their writing.
+We strive for our pupils to write with consistent basic standards, greater grammatical accuracy, and wish for all pupils to acquire a rich and ambitious vocabulary to use in their writing across the whole curriculum.
 We want all our pupils to express themselves creatively, and to communicate effectively as they transition to Secondary school.

 Talk for Writing is powerful because it enables children to imitate the language they need for a particular topic orally, before reading and analysing it, and then writing their own version.
 It is built on three stages of teaching: